-Performance of a blockchain platform can be affected by many variables such as transaction size, block size, network size, as well as limits of the hardware, etc. The Hyperledger community is currently developing a draft set of measures within the Performance and Scale working group, along with a corresponding implementation of a benchmarking framework called Hyperledger Caliper.
+Performance of a blockchain platform can be affected by many variables such as transaction size, block size, network size, as well as available hardware resources such as CPU, Memory, Disk Space, Disk and network I/O.

 Any serious evaluation of blockchain platforms should include Hyperledger Fabric in its short list.